 We all love a good read here in the EJ office.
-Here are some of favourites on World Book Day.
+Here are some of our favourites on World Book Day.

 World Book Day is a celebration of authors, illustrations, books and most importantly of reading.
 I think we all have a favourite book and one that resonates with us and holds a special place for lots of different reasons.

 So, here we go, these are our choices.
 Perhaps they will inspire you to give them a read or maybe just to make the time to pick up a book, at the end of a busy day.

 David: Notes from a Small Island, Bill Bryson

 Captured what makes Britain Great (or possibly not so great) a wonderful snapshot of a nation.

 Truly inspirational story of someone who gave up a position of power to follow his passion and as a result became a national treasure.

 I love this story of the strength of youth, growing up and the power of female friendship!

 Anthony: Good Omens, Terry Pratchett & Neil Gaiman